gamingcrafts/optikpi-firebase-sdk/sdk/README.md

 ```

 ##### 3. Getting the userToken from firebase
-We use the firebase sdk to fetch the userToken to send to the `updateMessageStatus(payload,token,deliverStatus)`
+We use the firebase sdk to fetch the userToken to send to the `trackPushMessage(payload,token,deliverStatus)`
 ```javascript
 addEventListener("push", (event) => {
   console.log("[Push Message Recieved in SW]", event.data.json());